quicwg/base-drafts/draft-ietf-quic-recovery.md

 As an optimization, a receiver MAY process multiple packets before sending any ACK frames in response.
-In this case they can determine whether an immediate or delayed ack should be generated after processing incoming packets.
+In this case they can determine whether an immediate or delayed acknowledgement should be generated after processing incoming packets.

 ### ACK Ranges